What to do when you receive your Tier 4 (General) student visa?

 Errors in your favour, for example, if you have more generous working hours than the Immigration Rules say you should, or if you do not have the condition to register with the police when you should, can be corrected if you wish, but there is no requirement to do so.
 If your visa is too long, speak to Sarah Ward in the International and Student Experience team for further advice.

 New students from certain countries are required to register with the local police within seven days of collecting their BRP.
 If this applies to you there will be an instruction to do so listed on your vignette or BRP.
-Marion McLaren from the International and Student Experience team will make arrangements for you to attend the police station in Dalmarnock – this is often not within seven days of BRP collection and this is permitted by the Home Office under special arrangement provisions.
+Pauline McCluskey from the International and Student Experience team will make arrangements for you to attend the police station in Dalmarnock – this is often not within seven days of BRP collection and this is permitted by the Home Office under special arrangement provisions.
 You will receive an email from the Conservatoire with further instructions in September.
 The cost to register with the Police is £34.
 You will also be required to inform the police if you move address during your programme of study.
 For further information please go to the Home Office website.

 What happens if your passport or BRP is lost or stolen